 4. Birds

 Are you looking to stay close to home for the winter?
 If so, perhaps you should consider setting up a bird feeder.
 This is a simple wintertime project that is bound to result in lots of great photographs.
 All you need is a feeder, a place to hang it, and some seed.
 Sunflower seeds will bring a great many winter birds to your feeder.
-Here in Ohio, you can expect to see everything from sparrows to bright yellow goldfinches, blue jays, cardinals and more.
+Here in Ohio, you can expect to see everything from sparrows to bright yellow goldfinches, blue jays, cardinals, and more.
 You may even see the occasional woodpecker or chickadee.
 And for even more variety, you can set out things like thistle seed and suet.

-To make your winter bird photography as productive as you can, try and place your feeder near a good vantage.
+To make your winter bird photography as productive as you can, try to place your feeder near a good vantage.
 If you have evergreens, trees or interesting shrubs, these make good places for the birds to perch while you take photographs.
 Spend enough time watching your feeders and you’ll likely even capture a few birds in flight.
 Just remember that you’ll need to be patient at first.
 If you can photograph from indoors or from a hidden spot, you’re unlikely to scare the birds away, but if you set up a tripod to photograph outside, it may take a few sessions before the area birds become used to your presence and come to the feeders even when you’re around.

 5. Christmas Lights

 There are so many wonderful things that you can do with Christmas lights!
 For starters, try using them as a backdrop.
-Blurred lights make beautiful bokeh for portraits and other subjects, or even just on their own as an abstract image.
+Blurred lights make beautiful bokeh for portraits and other subjects or even just on their own as an abstract image.
 You can also visit seasonal light displays to create interesting nighttime landscapes and abstract images.
-Use Christmas lights to illuminate ornaments, flowers, pinecones, sprigs of evergreens or anything else that you can imagine.
-Try putting strings of lights in glass jars or vases or wait till outdoor lights have a layer of snow atop them and then photograph the glow coming through the snow.
+Use Christmas lights to illuminate ornaments, flowers, pinecones, sprigs of evergreens, or anything else that you can imagine.
+Try putting strings of lights in glass jars or vases, or wait till outdoor lights have a layer of snow atop them and then photograph the glow coming through the snow.
 Really, there are just so many uses for Christmas lights!

 You can also use them as off-camera lighting.
 The traditional white incandescent strings of lights work best for this because they give subjects a beautiful golden glow.
 Have your portrait subject hold a bundle of light near to his or her face in a dark room for a soft, beautiful portrait.
 Multicolored strands of lights are fun, too, because they create lots of interesting color casts, and the colors themselves often blend on surfaces—red and blue lights will blend to create a purple wash on a white blanket, for instance.